hellerve/ptolemy/done.md

 interesting; I’m a sucker for 20-something love stories and coming of age, and this book added an interesting voice to that genre.

+* *Glenn Gould* by **Andrew Kazdin** (1989)

+I left this book disliking both Gould and the author.
+The author’s admission of reading a woman’s love letters to Gould for years just made my stomach churn, and so did Gould’s alleged personal habits.
+It won’t change my opinion of the music, of course, and I’ll always love his Goldberg variations, but it’s definitely a bit sad.

 ## Management

 ### Papers